cheesyminecart/blog-astro-v3/src/content/blog/brown-dwarves.md

 <figcaption style="text-align:center">An early L-Type star, with two orbiting planets in frame.</figcaption>

-These stars often retain the granular surface we see on the sun - just much larger proportionally to the star's size, showing convective cells.
+These stars often retain the granular surface we see on other stars - just much larger proportionally to the star's size, showing convective cells.
 Sometimes, these dwarves have a timeline to them - fusion happens at a temperature of 3 million kelvins, and if the star is only just able to cross the threshold, a buildup of degenerate helium will eventually stop fusion altogether, allowing the star to cool.

 The **T-type star** represents brown dwarves with temperatures between 700-1300 kelvins.